Samsung Commercial Vehicles Logo PNG

 1996 – 2000

 The Samsung Commercial Vehicles logo consists of two parts that complement each other harmoniously.
-One part includes the recognizable Samsung conglomerate symbol – a white inscription placed within a blue oval.
+One part features the recognizable Samsung conglomerate symbol, with a white inscription set within a blue oval.
 The elongated shape of the geometric figure symbolizes global reach, and its diagonal positioning evokes a sense of movement and progress.
 The brand name, unlike the oval, is aligned horizontally.
 This imbalance in form makes the emblem noticeable and memorable.

-The inscription uses a clear font with straight lines associated with precision and reliability.
+The inscription uses a clear, straight-line font associated with precision and reliability.
 Uppercase letters emphasize the significance and authority of the heavy machinery manufacturer.
 The “A” lacks a crossbar, indicating the company’s pursuit of innovation and unique engineering solutions.
 Notably, the “S” and “G” touch the edges of the oval, blending with the surrounding white space, symbolizing the brand’s close connection with the international community.

 The second part of the logo features the name Samsung Commercial Vehicles in Korean.
-The inscription is rendered in a traditional font with clear and straight lines, reflecting the company’s cultural heritage.
+The inscription is set in a traditional font with clear, straight lines, reflecting the company’s cultural heritage.
 The arrangement and proportions of the characters create a visually balanced image.
 Designers duplicated the brand name in two languages to reflect its global presence.

 - The English inscription helps the manufacturer of construction machines, buses, and trucks connect with an international audience, fostering trust among foreign clients.